Finding a Therapist Who Can Help You Heal

 In the U.S., for example, many insurance companies provide limited coverage for psychotherapy—often as few as 6-12 sessions.
 Read through your plan carefully to see what benefits you have.
 Some types of mental health professionals might not be covered.
 You may need a referral through your primary care physician.

 Also keep in mind that some therapists do not accept insurance, only payment directly from the patient.
 Sometimes these therapists will accept sliding scale payments, where you pay what you can afford for each session.
-Don’t be afraid to ask what arrangements can be made if you feel the therapist could be a good fit for you.
+Don’t be afraid to ask what arrangements can be made if you feel that the therapist could be a good fit for you.

 In other countries, insurance and eligibility requirements vary.
 See Resources & References below for links on finding therapy in your country.